 As projections for clinical commissioning groups (CCGs) are not modelled directly but based on the projections created for local authorities, components of population change are not available for these areas.
 In many cases, CCGs share boundaries with local authorities or aggregations of local authorities, in which case population projections for these areas are calculated by aggregating the appropriate local authority projections.
 Where areas do not share boundaries, CCG projections are produced by apportioning local authority-level projections.
 The methodology used to produce the 2016-based subnational population projections for England provides further information on how the 2016-based CCG projections were calculated.Back to table of contents

-Subnational population projections will be published every two years, approximately six months after the national population projections.
+Subnational population projections are published every two years, approximately six months after the national population projections.
 All planned future releases are announced on the release calendar.
-It is likely that the next set of subnational population projections will be published in the first half of 2020.Back to table of contents
+It is likely that the next set of subnational population projections will be published in the first half of 2020Back to table of contents

 The formula for calculating subnational population projections for State Pension ages is available in Table of State Pension Age Factors Pensions Act 2014.Back to table of contents